 Mindful Movement with Annette Marlow

-A change in approach led her to teach Yoga and Mindfulness.
+A change in approach led her to teach a fusion of Strength, Yoga and Mindfulness.

 Since starting a Yoga practice, Annette has overcome chronic back pain and built a much deeper mental and physical strength.
 This integrated Mind Body Approach is reflected in her own unique teaching style which fuses together Movement and Mindfulness.